SciTechSoftware/SciTech.Rpc/docs/SciTech.Rpc.DocFx/articles/define-services.md

 Remote services can be published as singleton services, similar to WCF and gRPC.
 A singleton service can be directly accessible using an URL like: grpc://services.company.com/SomeService.
 SciTech.RPC also offers a more object oriented approach, where specific service instances can be published, and a reference to the published instance can be returned to a connected client.

-A service is normally published using an RPC server implementation (implementing `IRpcServer`), e.g. [GrpcServer](xref:SciTech.Rpc.Grpc.Server.GrpcServer) or [LightweightRpcServer](xref:SciTech.Rpc.Lightweight.Server.LightweightServer).
+A service is normally published using an RPC server implementations (implementing `IRpcServer`), e.g. [GrpcServer](xref:SciTech.Rpc.Grpc.Server.GrpcServer) or [LightweightRpcServer](xref:SciTech.Rpc.Lightweight.Server.LightweightServer).

 The services interfaces of all services that should be hosted by the server must be registered before starting the server.
 The interfaces are registered by using the `Register` methods on `IRpcServiceDefinitionsBuilder`.